 Shared Ownership

 Shared ownership is designed as a stepping stone to completely owning your own home, allowing you to buy what you want, when you can afford it.
+It allows you to buy a share of a property and pay rent on the remaining part.
+The costs for the share and the rent you pay will depend on the value of the house or flat you are buying

 If you’re interested in buying a shared ownership property, visit our shared ownership property search pages.